abdializ/gametheory/prisoners-dilemma/README.md

 ### Important Notes for Production

-- **Socket.IO Configuration**: The app is configured to work with Vercel's serverless functions.
-The `vercel.json` file includes the necessary configuration.
+- **Polling-Based Multiplayer**: The app uses HTTP polling instead of WebSockets, making it fully compatible with Vercel's free serverless functions.
-- **WebSocket Support**: Vercel supports WebSockets for real-time multiplayer functionality.
+- **No Database Required**: Game state is stored in-memory (resets on cold starts).
 - **Environment Variables**: No environment variables are required for basic deployment.

 ### Alternative Deployment Options